Neural-Navigators-CSI/Intellihack_Neural_Navigators_Task03/Readme.md

 5. In the final-architecture.py, you will find all the implemented architecture.
 You can select one of it and comment others and play around with that.

-6. As mentioned in the report, we evaluated the model, with different metrics, you can all of those
+6. As mentioned in the report, we evaluated the model, with different metrics, you can all of those find out in the evaluation.py